 Thank you so much for your detailed question.
 I am really happy to be able to share my experience and m knowledge.

 I know the problem with trying a lot of different products for acne without any results myself.
 And I finally found out why they did not work.

 So many products for acne and blemishes contain irritating ingredients.
 This can be natural ingredients like eucalyptys and menthol.
 The problem with the irritating ingredients is that they stimulate the androgenic hormones, which boosts the production of tallow.
 And increased production of tallow will often lead to more acne and blemishes.

 So my advice is this: Use mild skincare products for your skin without any kind of irritating ingredients.
 In addition, use AHA acid (Alpha Hydroxy Acid) or BHA acid (salicylic acid), which will help the renewal of cells in your skin, and also the antibacterial ingredient Benzoyl Peroxide.

 Proactive Solution contains BHA (salicylic acid) and so some people experience good results with this product.
-The same goes for Smooth Skin Treatment from my own company Danish Skin Care, which also contains a lot of good ingredients, among them Niacinamide (vitamin A = cell repairing), vitamin E and camomile extract (both great antioxidants).
+The same goes for Perfect Skin Power Treat from my own company Danish Skin Care, which also contains a lot of good ingredients, among them Niacinamide (vitamin A = cell repairing), vitamin E and camomile extract (both great antioxidants).

 I am really sorry to hear about your skin disorder and your social life.
 I know the problem myself and it must definitely be taken seriously.
 In my skincare seminars, I talk with primarily young people about what they can do to keep their skin healthy and clean with skincare, diet and exercise – and also how they can work mentally with the struggles that comes with having acne.